-Values to be compared must be of compatible data type.
+Values to be compared must be of compatible data types.
 If values with incompatible data types are compared, an error occurs.

 Character String Comparisons